infracost/docs/docs/features/terraform_modules.md

 You can run `infracost breakdown --path modules/my-module` to get a cost estimate for an individual module.
 Module variables can be passed-in using the `--terraform-var-file` or `terraform-var` flags.

-To get a combined cost estimates from multiple modules, create a [config-file](/docs/features/config_file/) as follows and run `infracost breakdown --config-file infracost.yml`:
+To get a combined cost estimate from multiple modules, create a [config-file](/docs/features/config_file/) as follows and run `infracost breakdown --config-file infracost.yml`:
 ```yaml
 version: 0.1